Kaizoku99/odoo-erp-ai-agent/README.md

 - "Show me low stock items"
 - "Create a new lead for Acme Corp"
 - "What's our total revenue this quarter?"
+- "List all employees in the Sales department"
+- "What vehicles are in our fleet?"

 ## 🛠️ Configuration